zzyspace/ZYDraggableView/README.md

 - Drag `ZYDraggableView` folder to your project.
 - Import header file: `#import "ZYDraggableView.h"`

+## FAQ

+- Sometimes draggable view was blocked by other views.
+This is depend on draggable view's hierarchical on superview.
+You can call `-bringSubviewToFront:` to make draggable above sibling views.

 ## License

 ZYDraggableView is released under the MIT license.
 See LICENSE for details.